AhmadJaber/streamy-a-simple-stream-clone/README.md

 # streamy-a-simple-stream-clone
-I am learning react-redux so i made a very simple app, from the basic idea of stream
+### I am learning react so made a very simple app, from the basic idea of Stream
+### using React, Redux, React-Router